 - Potential diseases Root rot

 For those who wish to cultivate this beautiful plant, saffron is quite easy to grow.
-Because of its expense and relative ease of growth, growing saffron can be an attractive option for gardeners.
+Because of its high market price and relative ease of growth, growing saffron can be an attractive option for gardeners.
 Learn more about how to grow saffron in the growing guidelines below:

 Saffron should be planted in well-drained soil, with a pH of 6.0 - 8.0.
 If saffron crocus is planted in swampy or poor draining soil, it will rot.

-It should be planted four inches (10 cm) deep, and seeds should be separated four to six inches (10 - 15 cm) away from each other.
+Saffron seeds should be planted four inches (10 cm) deep, separated four to six inches (10 - 15 cm) away from each other.

 - Other uses Dye

-Saffron, known primarily as one of the most expensive spices in the world, has numerous characteristics that make it incredibly distinctive.
-Growing up to 8 to 12 inches (2030 cm), and sprouts 5 to 11 white, non-photosynthetic leaves known as cataphylls.
+Saffron, primarily known as one of the most expensive spices in the world, has numerous characteristics that make it incredibly distinctive.
+Growing up to 8 to 12 inches (20-30 cm), and sprouts 5 to 11 white, non-photosynthetic leaves known as cataphylls.
 Its flowers are sweet, fragrant smelling are typically purple, ranging from light lilac to darker mauve in shade.
-The flowers typically bloom in the autumn months.
+Saffron flowers typically bloom in the autumn months.

 Scientifically known as Crocus sativus, saffron is a member of the Iridaceae family, which contains perennial plants that have either a bulb, rhizome, or corm, including approximately 1,500 species, some of them well-known ornamental herbs, such as Irises, Crocus, an Freesia.